Step 54 – Placing the other text behind the pocket

 Select the text and lines layers (omit the shadow layer) for your first letter and merge them.
 Repeat for the rest of the text.
 Select the first letter and change the Saturation (Ctrl+U) to the following setting:

-One comment on “Create this 2010 Typographic Wallpaper in Photoshop”
+One response to “Create this 2010 Typographic Wallpaper in Photoshop”

 Leave a Reply